 Expense Limitation and Reimbursement Agreement.
-The Adviser has entered into an expense limitation and reimbursement agreement (the "Expense Limitation and Reimbursement Agreement") with the Fund, whereby the Adviser has agreed to waive fees that it would otherwise have been paid, and/or to assume expenses of the Fund (a "Waiver"), if required to ensure the Total Annual Expenses (exclusive of certain "Excluded Expenses" listed below) do not exceed 0.75% of the Fund's average daily net assets (the "Expense Limit").
-"Excluded Expenses" is defined to include (a) the management fee and Incentive Fee paid by the Fund; (b) fees, expenses, allocations, carried interests, etc. of Private Funds, special purpose vehicles and co-investments in portfolio companies in which the Fund or a Subsidiary may invest; (c) acquired fund fees and expenses of the Fund and any Subsidiary; (d) transaction costs, including legal costs and brokerage commissions, of the Fund and any Subsidiary; (e) interest payments incurred by the Fund or a Subsidiary; (f) fees and expenses incurred in connection with any credit facilities obtained by the Fund or a Subsidiary; (g) the Distribution and/or Service Fees (as applicable) paid by the Fund; (h) taxes of the Fund or a Subsidiary; (i) extraordinary expenses of the Fund or a Subsidiary, which may include non-recurring expenses such as, for example, litigation expenses and shareholder meeting expenses; (j) fees and expenses billed directly to a Subsidiary by any accounting firm for auditing, tax and other professional services provided to a Subsidiary; and (k) fees and expenses billed directly to a Subsidiary for custody and fund administration services provided to the Subsidiary.
-Expenses that are subject to the Expense Limitation and Reimbursement Agreement include, but are not limited to, the Investment Management Fee, the Fund's administration, custody, transfer agency, recordkeeping, fund accounting and investor services fees, the Fund's professional fees (outside of professional fees related to transactions), the Fund's organizational costs and fees and expenses of Fund Trustees.
+The Adviser has entered into an expense limitation and reimbursement agreement (the "Expense Limitation and Reimbursement Agreement") with the Fund and each of the Fund's two Subsidiaries, whereby the Adviser has agreed to waive fees that it would otherwise have been paid, and/or to assume expenses of the Fund and each Subsidiary (a "Waiver"), if required to ensure the Total Annual Expenses (exclusive of certain "Excluded Expenses" listed below) do not exceed 0.75% of the Fund's average daily net assets attributable to the Fund and each Subsidiary (the "Expense Limit").
+"Excluded Expenses" is defined to include (a) the management fee and Incentive Fee paid by the Fund and each Subsidiary; (b) fees, expenses, allocations, carried interests, etc. of Private Funds, special purpose vehicles and co-investments in portfolio companies in which the Fund or a Subsidiary may invest; (c) acquired fund fees and expenses of the Fund and any Subsidiary; (d) transaction costs, including legal costs and brokerage commissions, of the Fund and any Subsidiary; (e) interest payments incurred by the Fund or a Subsidiary; (f) fees and expenses incurred in connection with any credit facilities obtained by the Fund or a Subsidiary; (g) the Distribution and/or Service Fees (as applicable) paid by the Fund; (h) the shareholder servicing fees (as applicable) paid by the Fund; (i) taxes of the Fund or a Subsidiary; (j) extraordinary expenses of the Fund or a Subsidiary (as determined in the sole discretion of the Adviser), which may include non-recurring expenses such as, for example, litigation expenses and shareholder meeting expenses; (k) fees and expenses billed directly to a Subsidiary by any accounting firm for auditing, tax and other professional services provided to a Subsidiary; and (1) fees and expenses billed directly to a Subsidiary for custody and fund administration services provided to the Subsidiary.
+Expenses that are subject to the Expense Limitation and Reimbursement Agreement include, but are not limited to, the Fund's administration, custody, transfer agency, recordkeeping, fund accounting and investor services fees, the Fund's professional fees (outside of professional fees related to transactions), the Fund's offering costs and fees and expenses of Fund Trustees.
 Because the Excluded Expenses noted above are excluded from the Expense Limit, Total Annual Expenses (after fee waivers and expense reimbursements) may exceed 0.75% for a Class of Shares.
-For a period not to exceed 36 months from the date the Fund accrues a liability with respect to such amounts paid, waived or reimbursed by the Adviser, the Adviser may recoup amounts paid, waived or reimbursed, provided that the amount of any such additional payment by the Fund in any year, together with all other expenses of the Fund, in the aggregate, would not cause the Fund's total annual operating expenses (exclusive of Excluded Expenses) in any such year to exceed either (i) the Expense Limit that was in effect at the time such amounts were paid, waived or reimbursed by the Adviser, or (ii) the Expense Limit that is in effect at the time of such additional payment by the Fund.
+For a period not to exceed 36 months from the date the Fund or a Subsidiary, as applicable, accrues a liability with respect to such amounts paid, waived or reimbursed by the Adviser, the Adviser may recoup amounts paid, waived or reimbursed, provided that the amount of any such additional payment by the Fund and such Subsidiary in any year, together with all other expenses of the Fund and such Subsidiary, in the aggregate, would not cause the Fund's total annual operating expenses and such Subsidiary's total annual operating expenses (exclusive of Excluded Expenses) in any such year to exceed either (i) the Expense Limit that was in effect at the time such amounts were paid, waived or reimbursed by the Adviser, or (ii) the Expense Limit that is in effect at the time of such additional payment by the Fund and such Subsidiary.
 The Expense Limitation and Reimbursement Agreement will continue for at least one year from the effective date of the Fund's registration statement and will continue thereafter until such time that the Adviser ceases to be the investment manager of the Fund or upon mutual agreement between the Adviser and the Fund's Board.